jhwang04/ZombieSurvival/CLASSLIST.md

     * damage the bullet does on impact
   * int range
     * how far the bullet can go before it despawns
+  * boolean despawned
+    * whether or not the bullet is despawned
   * Image image
     * the picture of the bullet
   * double trajectory
     * the trajectory of the bullet in degrees
+  * ZombieSurvivalGame game
+    * the game that the projectile exists inside of

 **Does:**
   * Draw itself
   * Generic "get" methods
+  * Generic "set" methods to change the values
+  * move() , which will move the bullet the amount it should in one frame

 #### PistolBullet.java
 **Is a:**